CallWhatsApp

 What We Checked

-• Evaporator coil fins were completely caked with a thick layer of orange-brown residue — a mixture of cooking grease, dust, and biofilm that had built up over years of operation in a food-service environment.
+• Evaporator coil fins were completely caked with a thick layer of orange-brown residue.
+The buildup was a mixture of cooking grease, dust, and biofilm from years of operation in a food-service environment.

-• The buildup extended deep into the coil — surface cleaning during general servicing had only touched the outermost layer, leaving the interior blocked.
+• The buildup extended deep into the coil.
+Surface cleaning during general servicing had only touched the outer layer, leaving the interior blocked.

 The Diagnosis